-Legal ad lvice (contract negotiation and preparation) University of Alicante Description of the practice Once the researcher notifies the Technology Transfer Office about an invention / possible cooperation with industry, an IP expert (legal expert) at the university works together with the researchers in all phases of the contract preparation phase.
-When entering international cooperation projects, the IPR experts help developing an exploitation plan and defining the IP issues in a consortium agreement.
-HEI units involved IP section from Technology Transfer Office as theResearchers e unit in charge Expected effect Avoid the situation where the company impedes refor further research and publication; avoid exclusive Other information The practice has been in use for 3 years
+Legal ad vice (contract negotiation and preparation) University of Alicante Description of the practice Once the researcher notifies the Technology Trans tion / possible cooperation with industry, an IP ex university works together with the researchers in preparation phase.
+When entering international IPR experts help developing an exploitation plan ar a consortium agreement. fer Office about an inven- opert (legal expert) at the all phases of the contract cooperation projects, the and defining the IP issues in HEI units involved IP section from Technology Transfer Office as th Researchers e unit in charge Expected effect Avoid the situation where the company impedes reformed for further research and publication; avoid exclusion esearch results to be used ve licenses, etc. Other information The practice has been in use for 3 years

-TePP Outreach Centre Indian Institute of Technology Roorkee Description of the practice The main objectives of TePP outreach centre in IIT To promote and support untapped creativity of To assist the individual innovators to become teneurs.
+TePP Outreach Centre Indian Institute of Technology Roorkee Description of the practice The main objectives of TePP outreach centre in IIT To promote and support untapped creativity of To assist the individual innovators to become te neurs.
 To assist the technopreneur in networking and constituents of the innovation chain for comme opments.
-The IIT Roorkee is responsible in setting up TePP opus to provide funds and encouraged the science for their innovative ideas.
-TePP helps in initializing the commercialization of 2 proposals are in consideration and 6 proposals counseling.
-A number of meetings with the faculty and student nearby technical colleges, local industrialists and in Scale Industrial Association (RSSIA) are being orgation and technopreneurship.
-TePP Outreach Centicessed several projects for funding under TePP sch forge linkages with other ercialization of their develutreach centre in its camand technology students of any innovations.
-So far are under screening and its of IIT Roorkee and other nembers of Roorkee Small inized to promote innovare of IIT Roorkee has pro- HEI' units involved The coordinator and selected members of IPR Cell a
+The IIT Roorkee is responsible in setting up TePP o pus to provide funds and encouraged the science for their innovative ideas.
+TePP helps in initializing the commercialization o 2 proposals are in consideration and 6 proposals counseling.
+A number of meetings with the faculty and student nearby technical colleges, local industrialists and m Scale Industrial Association (RSSIA) are being orgation and technopreneurship.
+TePP Outreach Centric cessed several projects for funding under TePP sch Roorkee were: individual innovators. chnology based entrepre- forge linkages with other ercialization of their devel- utreach centre in its cam- and technology students of any innovations.
+So far are under screening and es of IIT Roorkee and other nembers of Roorkee Small nized to promote innova- re of IIT Roorkee has pro- teme.
+HEI' units involved The coordinator and selected members of IPR Cell a are involved in the process